 By Andrew Stuhl, Assistant Professor of Environmental Studies, Bucknell University.
-Andrew’s co-authored article with Pey-Yi Chu is forthcoming in Environment and History 23.4, November 2017.
-An uncorrected pre-copyedit version will be available on the White Horse Press website until the article is published.
+Andrew’s co-authored article with Pey-Yi Chu, ‘Reorienting World Environmental History: Pedagogy and Scholarship on Cold Places’ has just been published in Environment and History 23.4, November 2017.

 Cold places appear to be natural subjects for environmental history.
 In these locations—the Arctic, Antarctica, Siberia, and mountain-top regions—nature and society shape one another in ways so obvious that most scholars treat as common sense the subfield’s foundational interventions.
 It is widely accepted, by all manner of academic historians, social scientists and natural scientists, that temperature, light, ice (water), soil conditions, flora, and fauna have governed life in cold places, whether past or present.
 Since the late 1990s, climate scientists and other researchers have agreed that changes in some of these phenomena over the past half-century remain our best indicators of anthropogenic climate change and the fate of a warming planet.
 In doing so, climate scientists have essentially underlined the environmental historian’s dictum: all social change has a natural context and all environmental change has a human context.